softwarewolves/riders/README.md

 # Ride sharing

 This is an intentionally vulnerable browser-based React application for use in course work.
-Find and fix the vulnerabilities.

 This app consumes a backend API defined in [a companion, Ride Sharing API, project](https://github.com/JohanPeeters/rides-api).
+Feel free to set up your own serverless backend with this project.
+Alternatively, you can use my backend (no pun intended) - ask me for URLs, keys, client IDs and such.

 Some of this API requires access tokens.
 Currently, these are not being sent with the XHR requests, so some of the intended functionality fails - this needs fixing.
+Doing so is the main aim of this tutorial.
+The [Exercise](#Exercise) section below guides you through this step by step.
+Accompanying slides are also [available](https://docs.google.com/presentation/d/e/2PACX-1vT5km2T16hiKHG46G-sBz6G6xyH60vgJBUDK3QyhWqFMaccloSv_kFLE-wjG46iiiRYoTYh-UinvQhD/pub?start=false&loop=false&delayms=3000).

 ## Getting started

-If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.tk, a site hosted on Netlify.
+If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.ml, a site hosted on Netlify.
 On the other hand, you can also set up your own experiments by cloning the repo and making changes.
 Here are the instructions for running the application locally.

 ### Prerequisites